Audley End House: History

+Jacobean Audley

-The House was demolished by Thomas Howard, 1st Earl of Suffolk (Lord Howard de Walden and Lord Treasurer), and a much grander mansion was built, primarily for entertaining James I. The layout reflects the processional route of the king and queen, each having their own suite of rooms.
+The house was demolished by Thomas Howard, 1st Earl of Suffolk (Lord Howard de Walden and Lord Treasurer), and a much grander mansion was built, primarily for entertaining James I. He visited the newly built house in January and July 1614.
+The layout reflects the processional route of the king and queen, each having their own suite of rooms.

 It is reputed that Thomas Howard told King James he had spent some £200,000 creating this grand house, and it may be that the king had unwittingly contributed.
-In 1619, Suffolk and his wife were found guilty of embezzlement and sent to the Tower of London but a huge fine secured their release.
+In 1619, Suffolk and his wife Catherine Howard, Countess of Suffolk were found guilty of embezzlement and sent to the Tower of London but a huge fine secured their release.
 Suffolk died in disgrace at Audley End in 1626.
+The design of the house was attributed in later sources to the Earl of Northampton and a master mason Bernard Janssen.
+The surveyor John Thorpe drew a plan.
+The Suffolks commissioned tapestries of Hannibal and Scipio from Francis Spiering of Delft, probably for Audley.

+James Howard, 3rd Earl of Suffolk inherited a debt of £132,000 from his father and he married to reduce the debt.
+Susanna Howard was devout and they lived here during the 1640s.

+Charles II

 Noted English naval office bureaucrat and diarist Samuel Pepys visited Audley End and described it his diary entry for 8 October 1667.
 At this time, the house was on the scale of a great royal palace, and became one when Charles II bought it in 1668 for £50,000 for use as a home when attending the races at Newmarket.

 It was returned to the Suffolks in 1701.

-Over the next century Sir John Vanbrugh was commissioned to work on the site and parts of the house were gradually demolished until it was reduced to its current size.
+Around 1708, Sir John Vanbrugh was commissioned to work on the site, and parts of the house were gradually demolished until it was reduced to its current size.
 The main structure has remained little altered since the main front court was demolished in 1708 and the east wing came down in 1753.

 Sir John Griffin, fourth Baron Howard de Walden and first Baron Braybrooke, introduced sweeping changes before he died in 1797.
 In 1762, he commissioned Capability Brown to landscape the parkland, and Robert Adam to design new reception rooms on the house's ground floor in the neoclassical style of the 18th century with a formal grandeur.

 Richard Griffin, 3rd Baron Braybrooke, who inherited the house and title in 1825, installed most of the house's huge picture collection, filled the rooms with furnishings, and reinstated something of the original Jacobean feel to the state rooms.